-By default agents have two tags already set up, AGENT_NAME and AGENT_ID.
-These tags can be viewed and edited in Agents tab -> Edit tags.
+By default, agents have two tags already set up, AGENT_NAME and AGENT_ID.
+These tags can be viewed and edited in the Agents tab -> Edit tags.
 Tag names are allowed only in upper case - when creating and using them, tag values can be any case.
 No spaces are allowed, use underscore (_) instead.

 There are two places in Resilio Connect to use agent tags: when writing a script and when specifying directory paths.

 Using tags in scripts is similar to using variables.
 Tags can be used in expressions and output.
 The default sample of using tags in commands is echoing job results into the log file.
 When specifying the command, tag prefix TAG_ shall be used.
 On Windows, the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
 The correct syntax of the command itself depends on the system.

 In this example script will remove the directory after the job's completion from the Source agent on Windows.
 Before creating this job, create a new tag AGENT_ROLE with value SRC for the relevant agents.

 One of the use cases is to distribute/consolidate files and organize them into the relevant subfolders.

 Create a new tag on Agents tab, give it a name and value.
 Value can be either absolute or relative path (just a subfolder).
 When using tags in path, tag prefix SRC or DST are required.
 When specifying the path upon job creation use the created tag as %SRC:TAG_NAME% or %DST:TAG_NAME%.
 These prefixes will resolve the tag into the path for source or destination agents accordingly.

 Default sample is using "%SRC:AGENT_NAME%" tag in destination group path for Consolidation job.
 That tag means that destination agents will be arranging the files into subfolder per source agent name.